yugr/rust-slides/features/cons/abi/README.md

 # Enums

 As explained [here](https://www.reddit.com/r/rust/comments/1gl050z/comment/lvqzdcf/)
-enums are usually passed on stack.
+enums are usually passed on stack (unlike e.g. slices which are passed in regs).
 This is particularly bad for traditional Rust error handling (based on `Result`/`Option`).